codatio/codat-docs/docs/using-the-api/supplemental-data/overview.md

 }
 ```

-Refer to our [API reference](/codat-api#/operations/configure-supplemental-data) for examples of configuration for popular properties of various integrations.
-You can also retrieve your existing supplemental data configuration by using the [Get supplemental data configuration](/codat-api#/operations/get-supplemental-data-configuration) endpoint:
+Once set, you can retrieve an existing supplemental data configuration by using the [Get supplemental data configuration](/codat-api#/operations/get-supplemental-data-configuration) endpoint:

 ```http
 GET /integrations​/{platformKey}/datatypes/{datatype}/supplementalDataConfig